Ascall mac Ragnaill: Final defeat and death

 A rook gaming piece of the so-called Lewis chessmen.
-The near contemporary Expugnatio Hibernica describes the men who followed Ascall in his ill-fated final attack as "iron-hearted as well as iron-armed".
+The near-contemporary Expugnatio Hibernica describes the men who followed Ascall in his ill-fated final attack as "iron-hearted as well as iron-armed".

-Within weeks of Mac Murchada's death at the beginning of May, Expugnatio Hibernica reveals that Ascall made his return to Dublin.
-The account of events recorded by Expugnatio Hibernica and La Geste des Engleis en Yrlande indicate that Ascall's forces consisted of heavily armoured Islesmen and Norwegians.
+Within weeks of Mac Murchada's death at the beginning of May, the Expugnatio Hibernica reveals that Ascall made his return to Dublin.
+The account of events recorded by the Expugnatio Hibernica and La Geste des Engleis en Yrlande indicate that Ascall's forces consisted of heavily armoured Islesmen and Norwegians.
 The former source numbers Ascall's forces at sixty ships, whilst the latter gives one hundred.
 According to both sources, Ascall's followers included a notable warrior named "John the Mad", a figure who may or may not be identical to the Orcadian saga-character Sveinn Ásleifarson.

 According to La Geste des Engleis en Yrlande, the invaders made landfall at the "Steine", located on the southern bank of the River Liffey, and proceeded to encamp themselves outside the town's walls.
-Expugnatio Hibernica relates that they assaulted the walls of the eastern gate, a location that corresponds to St Mary's Gate, the focus of assault identified by La Geste des Engleis en Yrlande.
+The Expugnatio Hibernica relates that they assaulted the walls of the eastern gate, a location that corresponds to St Mary's Gate, the focus of assault identified by La Geste des Engleis en Yrlande.
 Unfortunately for Ascall, the operation was an utter failure that resulted in his capture and death.
 Both sources relate that the town's defenders, led by Cogan and his brother Richard, successfully repulsed the invaders, slew John, and captured Ascall as he fled to his fleet.
-Expugnatio Hibernica reveals that Ascall's was to be spared and he had already paid a large ransom, but both this source, and La Geste des Engleis en Yrlande, report that Ascall was beheaded anyway on account of his vows to soon return with far more soldiers, retake his kingdom, and take bloody revenge against the Norman invaders.
+The Expugnatio Hibernica reveals that Ascall's was to be spared and he had already paid a large ransom, but both this source, and La Geste des Engleis en Yrlande, report that Ascall was beheaded anyway on account of his vows to soon return with far more soldiers, retake his kingdom, and take bloody revenge against the Norman invaders.